 If you go to Site Kit → Search Console, you can see data for your site as a whole, as well as the individual queries that drive traffic to your site over different time periods:

-I don’t use Google AdSense on my sites so I can’t show real data here.
-But if you do use AdSense, you can view basic performance data from the Site Kit → AdSense area.
+If you use AdSense, you can view basic performance data from the Site Kit → AdSense area.

 If you go to Site Kit → Analytics, you can see more detailed Google Analytics data like your…